spiffe/helm-charts-hardened/charts/spire/README.md

 - If you're doing upgrades as recommended, no special actions should be needed.

-- The default value for spire-server.controllerManager.entryIDPrefixCleanup has been changed from "" to false.
-Upgrades through 0.20.X will have cleaned up old entries in the database and after upgrading to 0.21.X, you may now have entries managed manually not get overwritten or cleared out by the spire-controller-manager.
-If you skipped 0.20.0 right to 0.21.X (unsupported), you will need to manually set the value back to "" to get it to cleanup.
+- spire-server.controllerManager.entryIDPrefixCleanup's default changed from "" to false.
+Upgrades through 0.20.X clean up old entries in the database.
+After upgrading to 0.21.X, manual entries will not be overridden by the spire-controller-manager.
+Skipping over chart releases (unsupported), requires manual setting of this value to "" to trigger the cleanup.

 ### 0.20.X